borea17/efficient_rl/README.md

-be available and that it lacks some generalization, e.g., although Factored R<sub><font size="4">max</font></sub> knows that the *x location* is independent of all other state variables, Factored R<sub><font size="4">max</font></sub> still needs to perfom action *north* at each *x location* to learn the outcome.
+be available and that it lacks some generalization, e.g., although Factored R<sub><font size="4">max</font></sub> knows that the *x location* is independent of all other state variables, Factored R<sub><font size="4">max</font></sub> still needs to perfom action *North* at each *x location* to learn the outcome.

 ##### DOOR<sub><font size="4">max</font></sub>